 Make a note of all the key days and dates you want to hit.
 Then make a list of what approach you’ll take to these days, be that special promotions, tailored campaigns, or just more staff in for busy spells.

-To get you started, we’ve created an eCommerce calendar (see above) with some of the most notable dates for the festive season.
+To get you started, we’ve created an ecommerce calendar (see above) with some of the most notable dates for the festive season.
 If this is something your business might find beneficial having to hand, consider making one of your own for the rest of 2020.

 The mood and environment of your consumers can largely dictate the way they do their shopping from year to year.
-If you can anticipate this behavior, you’ll be able to not only plan better, but set realistic goals and KPI’s for the festive season.
+If you can anticipate this behaviour, you’ll be able to not only plan better, but set realistic goals and KPI’s for the festive season.

 - Consumers are expected to top and tail with their buying behaviour this Christmas.
 That means you can expect a flurry of customers in October, and another flurry a week or so before Christmas.